Anoop-21/Visualization-of-Stack-and-Queue/README.md

 # Visualization-of-Stack-and-Queue
 Graphical Visualization of Stack and Queue using Graphic Library Utility Toolkit(GLUT) This program demonstrates the visualization of stack and queue data structures using OpenGL Utility Toolkit (GLUT) library.
-It allows users to perform basic stack and queue operations such as push, pop, enqueue and dequeue, and displays the updated data structure graphically.
+It allows users to perform basic stack and queue operations such as push, pop, enqueue and dequeue,and displays the updated data structure graphically.

 Requirements: